 What can Matt Smith offer?

-Matt's comic workshops entertain and engage participants of all ages and writing and drawing abilities.
+Matt's comics workshops entertain and engage participants of all ages and writing and drawing abilities.
 Matt offers interactive, enthusiastic lessons with plenty of hands on activities.
 These lessons focus on literacy and personal expression.

 Who is Matt Smith?

 Matt is able to comfortably lead lessons, co-teach and interact with students.
 As a certified teacher, Matt spent four years as a technology coach, with a focus on promoting digital literacy.
 He brings his passion for media, technology and teaching to his comics career.
-His comics have been published online, in various newspapers in British Columbia, and by comic publishers Frisson Comics, Cuckoo’s Nest Press, Kraken Komiks, and Hangman Comics.
+His comics have been published online, in various newspapers in British Columbia, and by comic publishers Soaring Penguin Press, Alterna Comics, Frisson Comics, Hangman Comics, Sliced Quarterly and more.